TripleHelixProgramming/InfiniteRechargeAtHome/README.md

-# InfiniteRecharge
+# Infinite Recharge At Home

-Code for the robot for the 2020 season, [Infinite Recharge](https://info.firstinspires.org/infinite-recharge).
+Code for the robot for the 2021 season, [Infinite Recharge](https://info.firstinspires.org/2021season/infiniterecharge).